Azure-Samples/active-directory-dotnet-webapp-roleclaims/README.md

 ### Prerequisites
 To run this sample you will need:
-- Visual Studio 2013.
-You can also use more recent versions of Visual Studio (we explain below the line of configuration to change)
+- Visual Studio 2015 or later.
+You can also use older versions of Visual Studio (we explain below the line of configuration to change)
 - An Internet connection
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, please see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
 - A user account in your Azure AD tenant.
 In the first case (run as a multi-tenant application), this sample will **not** work with **a Microsoft account**, so if you signed in to the Azure portal with a Microsoft account and have never created a user account in your directory before, you need to do that now.